dzzy/QubesAIRouter/README.md

 5. **AI Predictions and Inference:**
    - **sys-ai** handles AI inference tasks, using GPU acceleration through PCI passthrough.
    - Commands and data for AI processing are sent from **sys-dev** using qrexec services.
+   - `sys-ai` never accesses service VMs directly.
+   - Instead, `sys-dev` formulates context-rich queries or summaries and invokes inference using LangChain-style prompts.
+   - Resulting insights are returned to `sys-dev` for presentation, rule updates, or alerting.